BushLife - A Guide to Snowmobiling

 I figured the best way to start Introduction to Snowmobiling is with a stark warning.
 It’s a very short sledding season unless you live way up north.

-Fast forward from the Whistler trip to 2018, and I bought myself a snowmobile to go with our newly acquired cottage.
-The lake froze by mid-October and was more than safe by mid-December.
-That was an amazing year as the lake was safely solid into late March, which provided a full 3 months.
-We also had a ton of snow that winter.
+Fast forward to 2018, and I bought myself a snowmobile to go with our newly acquired cottage.
+The lake froze by mid-October and was thick enough to ride on by mid-December.
+That was an amazing year – the lake was safely frozen solid until late March, providing a full 3 months.
+We also had a ton of snow that winter season.

-In more recent years, it’s not until mid-January that the lake becomes sled-friendly.
+In recent years, the lake was sled-friendly in mid-January.
 It also seems to have a cutoff at some point in March, which provides a season of 2 to 2.5 months!

 Below is a short video showing a backcountry river at the beginning of February.
-While not deep, it’s one of those rivers that never freezes, but it sure is pretty.
-We’ll discuss ice safety further below, but remember that water bodies range from wide open to frozen solid.
+While not deep, it’s one of those pretty rivers that never freezes.
+We’ll discussย ice safetyย further below, but remember that water bodies range from wide open to frozen solid.

 Cost vs Return